-Fall is the best time to visit South Korea for many reasons.
+Mapping out a South Korea Fall Travel itinerary is a tough job because you’re visiting during an awesome time of year.
 The temperatures are cooling down from the super hot summer.
-Also, the leaves are starting to turn, which is especially wonderful in a place as full of natural beauty as Korea.
+Also, the leaves are starting to turn, which is especially wonderful in a place as full of natural beauty as this country.
 We’ve reached out to some experts to help pin down the best places to visit in Korea are absolutely grateful for their help.
 Let’s scope out some beaches, foliage, and parks that make up this ultimate South Korea fall travel guide for visitors and expats, alike.

 South Korea Fall Travel

-Alright, so Bijindo isn’t so much for seeing the fall leaves as it is checking out epic sunsets and chilling on an island off the south coast.
+Alright, so Bijindo Island isn’t so much for seeing the fall leaves as it is checking out epic sunsets and chilling on an island off the south coast.
 Accessible via Tongyeong, Bijindo is one of the coolest islands in South Korea.
 Fall is a great time to visit because the summer crowds have moved on to warmer waters elsewhere.
 You’re also able to camp closer to the water than most designated sites will allow.
 Tell me that you hated it and I’ll be mildly heartbroken.
-I’ll still consider Bijindo a wonderful place to enjoy during any season but especially fall in South Korea.
+I’ll still consider Bijindo a wonderful place to enjoy throughout the year but especially fall in South Korea.

 Megan Indoe, BoboandChichi.com